 Start by thinking of a theme your platter.
-A theme narrows down the elements so you’re not overwhelmed by choice, and it helps you to mix complimentary flavours.
+A theme narrows down the elements so you’re not overwhelmed by choice, and it helps you to mix complementary flavours.

 Some examples of themed platters include:

-- Mexican: layered Mexican dip, served with corn chips, a sharp cheese and seasonal vegetables.
+- Mexican: layered Mexican dip, served with corn chips, sharp cheese and seasonal vegetables.

 - Greek: Tzatziki dip, dolmades, marinated fetta, crusty bread, olives, seasonal vegetables, cured meat.

 - Classic French: Brie cheese and another cheese, quince paste, pate, lavosh bread, nuts and dried fruit, seasonal fruit, cured meat.